aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/1-create-smart-contract.md

 And can also create a `Task` struct that holds

-- the task id - derived from the task counter
+- the task id - derived from the TodoList task counter
 - address - the account address who created that task
 - content - the task content
 - completed - a boolean that marks whether that task is completed or not